-A computational system is made up of two areas, the physical parts hardware, and software, also referred to as programs.
+A computational system is made up of two areas, the physical parts - hardware, and software, also referred to as programs.
 The area of software will be the main focus throughout the course.
-You will learn the fundamentals of programming and how to develop programs, using algorithms and Python high-level language.
-This will teach you a new way of processing thoughts, called computational thinking and is crucial to the success of a computer scientist.
-Other topics covered throughout the course will be: fundamentals of data representation, computer systems, fundamentals of computer networks, fundamentals of cyber security, and the ethical, legal and environmental impacts of digital technology on wider society.
+You will learn the fundamentals of programming and how to develop programs, using algorithms and a high-level programming language, Python.
+You will discover and develop a new way of processing thoughts, called computational thinking and is crucial to the success of a computer scientist.
+Other topics covered throughout the course will be: fundamentals of data representation, computer systems, computer networks, cyber security, and the ethical, legal and environmental impacts of digital technology on wider society.